MirceaKitsune/python_raytracer/README.md

 ## Features and TODO

   - [x] Programmable material functions.
 Each voxel can hold both unique material properties as well as a function that tells light rays how to behave upon collision.
-  - [x] Simplified physically accurate material provided by default.
-Simulates all basic PBR features such as: Accurate reflections and refractions with roughness, plasticity and metalicity with accurate interactions, translucency and anisotropy with IOR support, density for volumetrics, emission via a ray energy system which supports ambient and sky lighting.
+  - [x] Physically accurate material provided by default.
+Simulates all basic PBR features such as: Ray reflection and refraction with roughness, plasticity and metalicity with accurate color interactions, translucency and anisotropy with IOR support, density for volumetrics, emission via a ray energy system which supports ambient and sky lighting.
-  - [x] Basic physics system with support for interactions between voxel meshes, velocity is gradually applied in integer steps to guarantee objects are properly aligned.
+  - [x] Physics system which supports collisions between individual voxels.
+Physics properties such as weight friction or elasticity are calculated based on interactions with neighboring materials, allowing different surfaces in any object to have their own specific physical behaviors.
   - [ ] Support cammera rolling if this becomes possible.
 Current vector math doesn't support a third axis of transformation, you can only look horizontally and vertically.
   - [ ] Add perlin noise.
 May be possible to support an object based chunk system for generating infinite terrain.
   - [ ] Create a script to convert image slices into pixel meshes.
 This will allow importing 3D sprites from 2D images.